solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

     $

-At the moment of checking, the young generation has been collected just twice, and old generation has not had a single collcetion.
+At the moment of checking, the young generation has been collected just twice, and the old generation has not been through a single collection.
 One option in this case would be to programmatically trigger GC runs to force a minimal heap size.
 I went for making the heap smaller instead, because it kind of has the same effect without requiring code